nberlee/addr2ethers/README.md

 If sources are obtained directly from the git repository (instead of distribution source package) project has to be bootstrapped using autoreconf/automake.
-A helper shell script `bottstrap.sh` is included in the repository for that.
+A helper shell script `bootstrap.sh` is included in the repository for that.
 Note that bootstraping autotools project requires autoconf and automake to be available on the system.